 - Working on the potty seat Get them a potty seat that is stable and accurate in size, and give them a footstool.

 - Making sure the child drinks ample water to keep the poop soft and moving in the gut.

-- Encouraging the child to lead an active lifestyle to get the poop moving in the gut.
+- Encouraging the child to lead an active lifestyle and practice healthy bowel habits.

 - Miralax is a stool softener that prevents constipation and helps in smooth bowel movement.

 - While FDA does not approve the use of Miralax for children, pediatricians may prescribe it for your child after weighing risks and benefits.